 However, sometimes the benefits of digital transformation for individual employees and teams are often not so clear - and uncertainty surrounding the future often results in fear in those being impacted.
 Fear of changes to their job, fear of a job role change, job losses, being faced with learning new skills, new technology or new ways of working.

 For those implementing the changes, often buoyed up with the excitement of delivering exciting new technology that will bring large benefits to the company, it is often easy to overlook the impact - both positive and negative - that these new systems will bring to your employees.
-And also to over-estimate the level of commitment needed to change within the organization itself.
+And also to over-estimate the level of commitment needed to change within the organisation itself.

 Source: Changefirst research data